Liechtenstein

-Liechtenstein is a member of the United Nations, the European Free Trade Association, and the Council of Europe.
-Although not a member of the European Union because it was not designed with microstates in mind, it participates in both the Schengen Area and the European Economic Area.
-It has a customs union and a monetary union with Switzerland.
+Liechtenstein is divided into 11 municipalities.
+Its capital is Vaduz, and its largest municipality is Schaan.
+It is a member of the United Nations, the European Free Trade Association, and the Council of Europe.
+It is not a member state of the European Union, but it participates in both the Schengen Area and the European Economic Area.
+It has a customs union and a monetary union with Switzerland, with its usage of the Swiss franc.
+A constitutional referendum in 2003 granted the monarch greater powers, including the power to dismiss the government, nominate judges and veto legislation.